insurello/recruiting/Onboarding.md

 # Onboarding developers :computer::gift_heart:

-Welcome to your ultimate onboarding guide (with no other options really) that will help kick start you into Insurello!
+Welcome to your ultimate onboarding guide (with no other options really) that will help kick start you at Insurello!

 ## Dev team's values